kaltura/nginx-vod-module/README.md

   * hls media playlist - index.m3u8
   * mss - manifest
   * thumb - `thumb-<offset>.jpg` (offset is the thumbnail video offset in milliseconds)
-* seqparams - can be used to select specific seqeuences by id (provided in the mapping JSON), e.g. master-sseq1.m3u8.
+* seqparams - can be used to select specific sequences by id (provided in the mapping JSON), e.g. master-sseq1.m3u8.
 * fileparams - can be used to select specific sequences by index when using multi URLs.
 	For example, manifest-f1.mpd will return an MPD only from the first URL.
 * trackparams - can be used to select specific audio/video tracks.